-An LPN to BSN track opens up a wide array of new job positions and career paths for you.
-After receiving your certification you will be able to work in a variety of healthcare facilities, including ICUs, hospitals, rehabilitation centers, offices, mental health institutions and outpatient settings.
-Here are some of your job prospects if you decide to enroll in this program:
+An LPN to BSN track opens up a wide array of new job positions and career paths.
+After receiving your certification, you will be able to work in a variety of healthcare facilities, including ICUs, hospitals, rehabilitation centers, offices, mental health institutions and outpatient settings.
+Here are some of the job prospects if you decide to enroll in this program:

 - Licensed Practical Nurse (LPN)

 - Adult Health Nurse

 - Pain Management Nurse

 - Perianesthesia (PACU) Nurse